 Water features come in a variety of styles and sizes.
 We’ve rounded up some of our favorite installations – along with a few things to think about if you’re dreaming of babbling brooks and miniature Niagaras.

 Bubbling boulders are a fantastic option for those who want the ambiance of a water feature but may have limited space and budget.
 With a large variety of boulders and rocks available there are options for every style, from modern to rustic.
 Multiple holes can be drilled into bubbling boulders for added visual interest.

 Fountains are similar to bubbling boulders in that they sit on a pond-free basin.
 The options are endless, from modern basalt columns to large decorative vases and they come in a very wide variety of sizes and budgets.

 Pondless Water Features

 Pondless water features are water features that do not create an accessible pool.
-These can include water falls, recirculating streams, and formal spillways in a large variety of styles.
-These are popular because they provide the lovely white noise of rushing water that homeowners seek while requiring less maintenance than a pond because they do not collect debris like an open water pond does and can be turned off and on as needed.
+These can include waterfalls, recirculating streams, and formal spillways in a large variety of styles.
+These are popular because they provide the lovely white noise of rushing water that homeowners seek while requiring less maintenance than a pond.
+They do not collect debris like an open water pond does and can be turned off and on as needed.